 Learning about the Acadians, fur-traders, immigrants, soldiers, farmers and business people who are among my ancestors usually gives me strength and fills me with gratitude.
 I know that the decisions they made led to opportunities that have enabled me to thrive.

 If the answer to this is yes, then what would the limits be?
+Do we have to atone for the land grabs by colonialists?
+Injustice towards others?
+War crimes?
+What about our ancestors overuse of environmental resources?

 What if there are family stories about misdeeds but no documents?
 Do those count?